irsyadhanif/dicebot/README.md

 # dicebot
 A bot for discord that rolls dice.
 Useful for TTRPG-oriented discords.

-Uses the [Serenity][rel:Serenity] library to interface with discord.
+Uses the [Serenity](https://github.com/zeyla/serenity) library to interface with discord.
 Majority of current code pulled from Serenity examples.